-The Anaerobic Digestion Process – An Introduction
+The Anaerobic Process – An Introduction to AD

-“[The] Anaerobic Digestion [Process] is the increasingly attractive waste and biofuel crop treatment process in which both pollution control and energy recovery can be achieved.
+The Anaerobic Process of digestion is the increasingly attractive waste and biofuel crop treatment process in which both pollution control and energy recovery can be achieved.
 The result is known as renewable energy or alternative energy.
-Its use is becoming popular now that energy pricess are high and rising, because it is a proven operation if adequately regulated, with the ability ot p[roduce a serviceable by-product, a flammable gas of mostly methane (biogas).
+Its use is becoming popular now that energy prices are high and rising because it is a proven operation when adequately regulated, with the ability to produce a valuable by-product, a flammable gas of mostly methane (biogas).

 Many household (MSW) agricultural and industrial wastes are candidates well suited for the anaerobic digestion process because they contain high levels of easily biodegradable organic materials.